 Traded Players: Landry Shamet, Spencer Dinwiddie (sign-and-trade), DeAndre Jordan

 G-League Affiliate: Long Island Nets (general manager Matt Riccardi, head coach Adam Caporn)

 Note: Two-Way Contracts pay $462,629 for the full 2021-22 season, pro-rated based on in-season signing date.

 - Andy Birdsong – assistant general manager

-- Ryan Grisriel — director of basketball administration
+- Ryan Grisriel — director of basketball operations

 - BJ Johnson — coordinator of player evaluation